zuozhenggh/learning-library/security-library/application-onboarding/introduction/introduction.md

 - You can configure new or existing applications by using a single user interface: Identity Self Service.
 - You can export configurations as application templates and configure applications by using these templates, instead of Oracle Identity Manager.

+*Estimated Lab Time*: 30 minutes

+### About Product/Technology
+Oracle Identity Management enables organizations to effectively manage the end-to-end lifecycle of user identities across all enterprise resources, both within and beyond the firewall and into the cloud.
+The Oracle Identity Management platform delivers scalable solutions for identity governance, access management and directory services.
+This modern platform helps organizations strengthen security, simplify compliance and capture business opportunities around mobile and social access.

+Oracle Identity Governance is a powerful and flexible enterprise identity management system that automatically manages users' access privileges within enterprise IT resources.
+Its flexible architecture easily handles the most uncompromising and rigorous IT and business requirements -- without requiring changes to existing infrastructure, policies or procedures.
+Oracle Identity Governance is designed to manage user access privileges across all of a firm's resources, throughout the entire identity management lifecycle -- from initial creation of access privileges to dynamically adapting to changes in business requirements.
+Because of Identity Governance's innovative design, enterprises can elegantly incorporate necessary business changes at minimal cost, while avoiding enforced customization that might be necessary with other provisioning systems.

 *Know More About Oracle Identity Governance:*

   [](youtube:YdvKkstK4o8)